E-Commerce Business Attorney · California · Online Store Legal

 What most people want to know.

-Do I need an LLC for my online store?
+Do I need an LLC for my online store in California?

 If you are selling online and generating meaningful revenue, an LLC is worth serious consideration.
-It separates your personal assets from business liabilities , including customer claims, product liability, and platform disputes.
+It separates your personal assets from business liabilities including customer claims, product liability, and platform disputes.
 The California minimum franchise tax is $800 per year.
-For stores doing $50,000 or more in annual revenue, the liability protection alone justifies the cost.
+Most e-commerce businesses form an LLC and add an S-corporation election where the income justifies it, which produces self-employment tax savings on the distribution portion of income above roughly $150,000.

 What legal documents does an e-commerce store need?

-At minimum: terms of service, a privacy policy that meets California CCPA requirements, a refund and return policy, and properly drafted supplier agreements.
-If you have employees or contractors, you need those agreements as well.
-Delina drafts e-commerce legal documents that address the actual issues online sellers face.
+At minimum: Terms of Service that match the platform’s actual practices, a Privacy Policy that complies with the CCPA, CPRA, and GDPR where you ship internationally, a refund and return policy, and properly drafted supplier and 3PL agreements.
+Subscription operators also need automatic-renewal disclosures, a consent flow, and a compliant cancellation mechanic.
+If you work with influencers or affiliates, those agreements have to meet the FTC endorsement guides.
+Delina drafts e-commerce documents that address the actual issues online sellers face.

 How are e-commerce businesses taxed in California?

 E-commerce businesses in California owe state income tax on net profit, sales tax on taxable California sales, and potentially federal self-employment tax if operating as a sole proprietor.
 An S-Corp or LLC taxed as an S-Corp can reduce the SE tax exposure.
-California also requires online businesses to register with the CDTFA for sales tax collection.
-Delina advises on the full tax picture for online store owners.
+Selling across multiple states also triggers sales-tax nexus under the post-Wayfair economic nexus rules, typically at $100,000 in sales or 200 transactions per state.
+Delina advises on the full tax picture and the registration that follows.

 By Appointment · Boutique Practice